MM871/PaiMap/README.md

 - Integrated "Paimon" travel guide assistant with local recommendations
 - Route visualization between any two intersections

-## What I Built
-- Designed and implemented the geo-grid spatial indexing system
-- Led profiling effort using perf flame graphs — identified and eliminated bottlenecks reducing query time by 90%+
-- Led the 4-person team using Git with branch management
-- Built the partial-name search and click-highlight UI features

 ## Team
 4-person team project — UofT ECE297 (Software Design and Communication)